rubenmesserschmidt/Instant-Clean_docs/docs/source/clean.rst

 Ultimate Clean
 ==============

-The all in one solution, where you know exactly what happened.
-By clicking Clean all operations will be executed with your current settings.
+Executes all operations in a single click based on your settings.